 What You Get

 We provide your food while you are at the farm.
-You will prepare your own breakfast and lunch from the food provided.
-Your evening meal will be prepared for you.
-If you have special dietry requirements, you will need to prepare you own meals.
+You will prepare your own meals from the food provided.

 Your room is air-conditioned with TV, and free unlimited wi-fi.

 Bring your own lap top and connect to our hi speed broad band wireless system.
 Unlimited data.